Violet (color): 18th and 19th centuries

 In the 1860s, the popularity of using violet colors suddenly rose among painters and other artists.
 For example, Vincent van Gogh (1853–1890) was an avid student of color theory.
 He used violet in many of his paintings of the 1880s, including his paintings of irises and the swirling and mysterious skies of his starry night paintings, and often combined it with its complementary color, yellow.
 In his painting of his bedroom in Arles (1888), he used several sets of complementary colors; violet and yellow, red and green and orange and blue.
 In a letter about the painting to his brother Theo, he wrote, "The color here...should be suggestive of sleep and repose in general....The walls are a pale violet.
 The floor is of red tiles.
 The wood of the bed and the chairs are fresh butter yellow, the sheet and the pillows light lemon green.
 The bedspread bright scarlet.
 The window green.
 The bed table orange.
 The bowl blue.
 The doors lilac....The painting should rest the head or the imagination."

 In 1856, a young British chemist named William Henry Perkin was trying to make a synthetic quinine.
 His experiments produced instead an unexpected residue, which turned out to be the first synthetic aniline dye, a deep purple color called mauveine, or abbreviated simply to mauve (the dye being named after the lighter color of the mallow [mauve] flower).
 Used to dye clothes, it became extremely fashionable among the nobility and upper classes in Europe, particularly after Queen Victoria wore a silk gown dyed with mauveine to the Royal Exhibition of 1862.
 Prior to Perkin's discovery, mauve was a color which only the aristocracy and rich could afford to wear.
 Perkin developed an industrial process, built a factory, and produced the dye by the ton so almost anyone could wear mauve.
 It was the first of a series of modern industrial dyes which completely transformed both the chemical industry and fashion.

-20th and 21st centuries

-Violet or purple neckties became popular at the end of the first decade of the 21st century, particularly among political and business leaders.